HEAT PUMP

 Final opinion: Should I choose a heat pump or a condensation dryer?

-There are other arguments to consider when making a purchasing decision:
+There are other arguments to consider when making a purchase decision:

 The heat pump dryer takes better care of clothes thanks to lower operating temperatures

-However, heat pump dryers can't be installed just anywhere.
+However, the heat pump dryer cannot be installed just anywhere

-Condensing dryers without heat pump require less maintenance than heat pump models
+The condensing dryer without heat pump requires less maintenance than the heat pump model

 The heat pump dryer takes a good hour longer.